-As chief executive officer for Pocket Living, Marc develops new housing with compact units of approximately 400sf, bike storage, and other shared amenities.
-Through their efficient designs, Pocket is able to sell units directly to first-time buyers earning below the $66,000 affordable housing limit set by the mayor of London.
-Buyers are not permitted to rent their properties, and are required to sell to other Londoners earning middle-income wages.
-While compact units have come under fire by the Royal Institute of British Architects, the Mayor of London has recently endorsed Pocket with a £25m investment to develop over 1,000 new homes by 2021.
+As chief executive officer for Pocket Living, Marc develops new compact homes sold directly to middle-earning first-time buyers.
+Buyers are not permitted to rent their properties, and are required to sell to other middle-income Londoners.
+While compact units have stirred much debate, the Mayor of London endorsed Pocket Living last year with a £25m investment to develop over 1,000 new homes by 2021.

 Guest Policy ↓

 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 Attendance is exclusively available to Fellows of the Forum.
 Learn more about becoming a Fellow.